 For Level 1B:

-During this test, the fuel efficiency FCCS,COP of the NOVC-HEV shall be determined according to step 1 of Table A8/6 of Annex 8.
+During this test, the fuel efficiency FECS,COP of the NOVC-HEV shall be determined according to step 1 of Table A8/6 of Annex 8.

-2.3.
-The conformity of production with regard to CO2 mass emissions or fuel efficiency, as applicable, shall be verified on the basis of the values for the tested vehicle as described in paragraph 2.3.1. and applying a run-in factor as defined in paragraph 8.2.4. of this Annex.
+3.3.
+The conformity of production with regard to CO2 mass emissions or fuel efficiency, as applicable, shall be verified on the basis of the values for the tested vehicle as described in paragraph 3.3.1. and applying a run-in factor as defined in paragraph 8.2.4. of this Annex.